- Freya Goldmark (violin 1)

 - Richard Jones (viola)

 - Val Welbanks (cello)

-The Ligeti Quartet have been at the forefront of modern and contemporary music since their formation in 2010.
-They have established a reputation as one of the UK’s leading ensembles, breaking new ground through innovative programming and championing of today’s most exciting composers and artists.
+The Ligeti Quartet has been at the forefront of modern and contemporary music since its formation in 2010, breaking new ground through innovative programming and championing of today’s most exciting composers and artists.

 The quartet's most recent album Nuc (2023, Mercury KX) is a celebration of Anna Meredith’s music for string quartet, including arrangements by the quartet’s viola player Richard Jones.
 “An album that continually surprises and enlightens” (BBC Music).
 Their tour of the album in 2023 is supported by Music In The Round and Arts Council England.

 The quartet named themselves after the Hungarian composer György Ligeti (1923-2006), inspired by his kaleidoscopic musical outlook and tireless invention.
 2023 will include many concerts celebrating the 100th anniversary of his birth.
 They have curated the “Ligeti Day” at Aldeburgh Festival (23 June 2023) during which they will perform two concerts of György Ligeti’s music and the world premieres of 15 new commissions including Entasis by Lukas Ligeti (supported by Britten Pears Arts, BBC Radio 3, the Vaughan Williams Foundation, and Bourgie Hall).

 Their previous album Songbooks Vol. 1 (2020, Nonclassical), part of a long-standing collaboration with composer Christian Mason, explores the way in which the acoustic properties of the string quartet emulate the human voice through Mason’s use of extended techniques and unique sound-worlds.
 “Magnificently vivid performances ... sheer unadulterated exuberance” (Gramophone).